-We continue to build the strength of our leadership bench through our Leadership Development Program, providing special courses, external training support, and engagement and networking opportunities starting from our middle to senior management levels.
+We continue to build our leadership bench strength through our Leadership Development Program, providing special courses, external training support and engagement, and networking opportunities starting from our middle to senior management levels.
 We believe that this program will prepare future leaders to shift to higher leadership and more critical roles in the Company.

 InLife remains steadfast to its purpose of creating positive outcomes for its policyholders, and reaching more Filipinos who are not making financial progress in their lives.
-In the final analysis, all corporations must exist to promote the public good.
-This is what we mean when we talk about "A Lifetime For Good."
-Becoming a strong nation necessitates that its society is protected to meet the exigencies of life's uncertainties, and is able to meet liabilities that affect the smooth functioning of economic activities.
-And as a Filipino company, we make all our investment funds available to the local economy to further nation-building.
+To become a strong nation, it is necessary for society to be protected from life's uncertainties, and enabled to meet liabilities that affect the smooth functioning of economic activities.
+In pursuing this mission as a Filipino insurer, we make all our investment funds available to the local economy to further nation-building.
+This is what we mean when we speak of "A Lifetime for Good".
+After all, at its essence, all corporations must exist to promote the public good.

 As life insurance professionals, our expertise lies in our ability to see into the future and predict the unpredictable, as best as we can.
 Admittedly, this has become most challenging in a highly ambiguous and rapidly changing world.
 But our purpose is our anchor.
-Thanks to declining infant mortality and advances in biotechnology and the life sciences, the current generation can look forward to longer life expectancies.
+Thanks to declining infant mortality and advances in biotechnology and the medical sciences, the current generation can look forward to longer life expectancies.
 But this boon comes with its own set of new challenges.
 Illness is the downside of a longer life.
 And with it comes the real threat of outliving one's income.
-Throughout its history, InLife has been the far-seeing guard in ensuring people's protection over the lifetime.
+Throughout its history, InLife has been the farseeing guardian ensuring people's protection over their lifetime.
 With God's grace, we endeavor to remain constant to this purpose, and help Filipinos live their longer years in good health and prosperity.